ben0x539/eve-igb-explo/README.md

 -----

 Use the EVE Online ingame browser to navigate to `eve.xhtml`.
-While scanning, enter an ID into the first form and submit it to see if the ID has already been identified and can be skipped.
-You will see the time and location along with the information you entered for the site when first discovering it.
-Log entries matching the current solar system will be displayed in bold.
-If the ID is new (or was seen elsewhere, or a long time ago), proceed as usual.
+While scanning, copy and paste the entire scan results table into the form field and press Submit whenever you see something new.

+You will see a table with the information you entered up to now for this solar system, along with timestamps indicating when a signature was first recorded or last amended: When you paste a new scan results table, it will amend missing type and name columns in existing entries as well as append new entries.

-Once you know the type (*Unknown*, *Gravimetric*, etc.) of a site, you might decide it is not worth investigating further and enter the information into the second form.
-You can omit the fourth field, the precise name of the site, since you will often not know it by the time you decide to skip the site.
-The `cgi` script will automatically complete your amend your submission with the current time and location.
+Once you know the type (*Unknown*, *Gravimetric*, etc.) of a site, you might decide it is not worth investigating further.
+On subsequent visit to the same system, you will see the previously recorded information once you submit your first set of scan results, and hence can quickly determine whether new sites have spawned since your last visit.

+The displayed entries are automatically filtered for the current solar system and timestamps no older than 72 hours.

 Future direction
 ----------------

 * The ingame browser should really not be required.
-Maybe a "solar system" input field should be added to the second form and then hidden if the ingame browser trusts the page.
+Maybe a "solar system" input field should be added to the form and then hidden if the ingame browser trusts the page.
-* Maybe the two forms should be collapsed into one so that new IDs only have to be entered once.
-But on the other hand, when confronted with multiple IDs at the same time, it might not actually make anything easier.
 * The password should really be read from a separate credentials file outside of the webserver's document root, I suppose.
 * A standalone webserver might be useful so that the whole thing can be run